next-projects/nextframework/README.md

 ## Next Build

 Next comes with ANT scripts ready to use.
 A `build.xml` is placed at the root of the project.
-It contains commons tasks.
+It contains common tasks.
 If you want to use this script file to deploy your application, configure in `build.properties` file, the path where the project should be deployed.

 ## Hello World - MVC

-To create a controller in next, you should extend `org.nextframework.controller.MultiActionController`, and anotate it with `@Controller` annotation.
-Methods in controllers (that follows certain convensions) are actions.
+To create a controller in next, you should extend `org.nextframework.controller.MultiActionController`, and annotate it with `@Controller` annotation.
+Methods in controllers (that follows certain conventions) are actions.
 To define a standard action, use `@DefaultAction` annotation in a method.

 	package com.foo.bar;